Fire marshal

 A fire marshal, in the United States and Canada, is often a member of a state, provincial or territorial government, but may be part of a building department or a separate department altogether.
 Fire marshals' duties vary but usually include fire code enforcement or investigating fires for origin and cause.
 Fire marshals may be sworn law enforcement officers and are often experienced firefighters.
-In larger cities with substantially developed fire departments the local fire departments are sometimes delegated some of the duties of the fire marshal.
+In larger cities with substantially developed fire departments, the local fire departments are sometimes delegated some of the duties of the fire marshal.

 A fire marshal's duties vary by location.
 Fire marshals may carry a weapon, wear a badge, wear a uniform or plain clothes, can drive marked or unmarked cars, and make arrests pertaining to arson and related offenses, or, in other localities, may have duties entirely separate from law enforcement, including building- and fire-code-related inspections.
 In many areas, the fire marshal is responsible for enforcing laws concerning flammable materials.

 Canada

+Ontario Fire Marshal

 In Ontario, the Office of the Fire Marshal (OFM), part of the Ministry of the Solicitor General (Ontario), provides support to municipal fire departments, sets training requirements for firefighters, and advises the government on legislation.
 The Fire Marshal is responsible for investigating the origins of fires.

+The office of the Fire Marshal (OFM) in Ontario is responsible for providing leadership in fire safety and reducing the impact of fire and related hazards on people, property, and the environment.
+The office administers key legislation, including the Fire Protection and Prevention Act, 1997 and the Fire Code, along with regulations related to firefighter certification, inspections, fire drills, and community risk assessments.
+It also supports enforcement of these laws, conducts fire investigations, maintains fire data, and provides training and certification for fire service personnel.

+The Fire Marshal, along with Deputy Fire Marshals, is appointed by the Lieutenant Governor in Council and serves as the primary advisor to the government of fire protection and public safety issues.
+The Fire Marshal has authority to monitor and evaluate municipal fire protection services, provide recommendations to improve their effectiveness, and issue guidance or directives related to fire protection practices.
+The role also includes advising government agencies, supporting coordination between organizations, and promoting consistent fire safety practices across the province.

+In addition to advisory and oversight responsibilities, the Fire Marshal is tasked with investigating the origin and cause of fires and explosions, developing and delivering training programs, and maintaining comprehensive fire statistics and records.
+The office also operates a central fire college and conducts research related to fire protection services.
+Public education is another key function, with information shared through various methods to promote fire safety awareness.
+Fire chiefs and other designated officials act as assistants to the Fire Marshal and are required to report fire related information, ensuring coordination and communication across Ontario's fire protection system.